-Day 5: Mount Fuji & Five Lakes
+Day 5: Tokyo - Fuji Five Lakes

 Journey 2 hours through the foothills of the iconic Mount Fuji to its base, where you will find the Fuji Five Lakes.
 The region is spectacular with the calm waters of the five lakes, formed by past volcanic eruptions, reflecting Fuji's picture-perfect cone.
 Head up Fuji's 5th Station for spectacular mountain vistas.
 Please note it is only possible to reach the 5th station if weather permits.
-After lunch, visit the Itchiku Kubota Art Museum to view the elaborate dyed silk creations before exploring the lyashi no Sato historical village, located on the western shores of Lake Saiko, famous for its thatched-roofed houses.
-Transfer around 1 hour to Mishima and check into your hotel and make use of the onsen facilities.
+After lunch, visit the Itchiku Kubota Art Museum to view the elaborate dyed silk creations before exploring the Iyashi no Sato historical village, located on the western shores of Lake Saiko, famous for its thatched-roofed houses.
+Transfer around 1 hour to your hotel and check in.